Lord Kelvin: Disaster and triumph

 Thomson's fears were realised when Whitehouse's apparatus proved insufficiently sensitive and had to be replaced by Thomson's mirror galvanometer.
 Whitehouse continued to maintain that it was his equipment that was providing the service and started to engage in desperate measures to remedy some of the problems.
-He fatally damaged the cable by applying 2,000 volts.
+He fatally damaged the cable by applying a "jolt" of high voltage electricity from 5 ft-long induction coils on shore at Valentia Island, the eastern landfall of the cable.
+(Note: A 2022 review of the circumstances of the failure concluded that the voltage Whitehouse used could not be determined.
+Thompson in his biography of Kelvin reports that this was at 2,000 volts, and this figure is corroborated by others.
+Engineer C. F. Varley, however, examined Whitehouse's coils and concluded that a potential of 10,000 to 15,000 volts was possible.
+Jonathan Nash Hearder's assessment of the equipment concluded that, through defects in construction, such a figure could not be reached.)
 When the cable failed completely Whitehouse was dismissed, though Thomson objected and was reprimanded by the board for his interference.
 Thomson subsequently regretted that he had acquiesced too readily to many of Whitehouse's proposals and had not challenged him with sufficient vigour.

 A joint committee of inquiry was established by the Board of Trade and the Atlantic Telegraph Company.
 Most of the blame for the cable's failure was found to rest with Whitehouse.
 The committee found that, though underwater cables were notorious in their lack of reliability, most of the problems arose from known and avoidable causes.
 Thomson was appointed one of a five-member committee to recommend a specification for a new cable.
 The committee reported in October 1863.